 The two light window on the left of the main door is also by James Powell & Son, 1907.
 It shows scenes from the life of Jesus taken from the Gospel of St Luke.
 The left light shows John the Baptist kneeling before Christ, hailing him as the Messiah “Ecce Agnus Dei” (Behold the Lamb of God).
 The Holy Spirit is represented above Christ in the form of a dove (Luke 3:21-22) which tells us that Powell has used Luke as his source because Luke’s is the only description of the Holy Ghost that “descended in a bodily shape like a dove upon him”

 In the right light we have moved years forward to after the Resurrection and we see the moment that Cleopas and another disciple (possibly Luke as he chronicles the story in Chapter 24:13 of his gospel) recognised Christ at the wayside inn in “Supper at Emmaus” as he broke bread with them.
 The breaking of bread has clear references to the Eucharist which Powell draws upon strongly in this image, placing a chalice like vessel on the table and positioning the loaf over Jesus’ heart.
 The smaller light above shows angels holding a font and a chalice up to a clothed figure of Christ on the cross, surrounded by a border of grapes on a vine in a further Eucharistic reference.
 This window was paid for by parishioners of West Hoathly rather than the family of the dedicatees.
-It is a further memorial to Frederick and Margaret Du Croz who served St Margaret’s as church wardens during the latter years of the nineteenth century.
+It is a memorial to Frederick and Margaret Du Croz who served St Margaret’s as church wardens during the latter years of the nineteenth century.
 Du Croz was a wool merchant and spent much of his life in Van Diemans Land in Australia.
-Latterly they lived at Courtlands House and there are further memorials in St Margaret’s to them placed by their family.
+Latterly they lived at Courtlands House and he served on the Executive Committee of Lewes and East Grinstead Railway Company during the period when the Railway line (now better known as the Bluebell Railway) was extended south from East Grinstead through our parish to Barcombe.
+There are further memorials in St Margaret’s to them placed by their family.

 Faith by Charles Eamer Kempe.
 Kempe was a leading figure in stained glass design and manufacture during the late 19th Century.
 His studio produced over 4,000 windows as well as designs for church furnishings.
 Kempe was born in Ovingdean, Sussex and bought Old Place at Lindfield to renovate in 1875.
 His work is signed at bottom left with the motif of a golden garb or wheatsheaf which was a device taken from his own coat of arms.
 This is the earliest of the three windows in the church donated by the Arbuthnot / Middleton family.
 Helen Arbuthnot Middleton was born in Madras (her father whose memorial may be seen next to her window was Chairman of the Bank of Madras).
 Her childhood home was Plawhatch.
 She died of appendicitis on a ship sailing to South Africa.
 Helen was the sister of Kenneth W Arbuthnot who is commemorated opposite in the Strachan window and the mother of William Arbuthnot Middleton who is commemorated in the Galahad window.